toolleeo/cli-apps/README.md

 * [pvcheck](https://github.com/claudio-unipv/pvcheck) - A tool to apply automated testing to programs that produce textual output.
 The format of the output is very specific, making pvcheck suitable to test programming quizzes.
 * [rr](https://rr-project.org/) - Debug the recording, deterministically, as many times as you want.
 * [scc](https://github.com/boyter/scc) - Very fast accurate code counter with complexity calculations and COCOMO estimates.
+* [scc](https://github.com/boyter/scc) - Sloc Cloc and Code (scc) is a codebase statistics counter.
+Goal is to be the fastest code counter possible, but also perform COCOMO calculation like sloccount and to estimate code complexity similar to cyclomatic complexity calculators.
+In short one tool to rule them all.
 * [scons](https://github.com/SCons/scons) - Software construction tool.
 * [temci](https://github.com/parttimenerd/temci) - Advanced benchmarking tool written in Python 3 that supports setting up an environment for benchmarking and the generation of visually appealing reports.
+* [Tokei](https://github.com/XAMPPRocky/tokei) - Tokei is a program that displays statistics about your code.
+Tokei will show the number of files, total lines within those files and code, comments, and blanks grouped by language.

 ## <a name="science"></a>Science